adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/hotel-api-reference.md

 author: "eric-urban"
 ms.author: "scottwhi"
 ---
-# Travel API Reference
+# Hotel API Reference
 > [!NOTE]
 > Hotel Ads is under pilot and available to pilot participants only.
 Please contact your account manager for details.
 >
 > The API and documentation are subject to change.

-The Travel API lets you manage your hotel ad campaigns and bidding.
+The Hotel API lets you manage your hotel ad campaigns and bidding.

 ## Endpoint